 Spencer: Right.
 Yeah.
 You would just log into the backend of your website.
 And if you haven’t done that before or don’t have that log-in info, we can reset that for you.
 Just like in any other platform, “Hey if you forget your Gmail login, you need to reset it and verify that it’s you.”

 Chelsea: Perfect.
 Alright.
 Well, I think that’s all the time that we have for the questions today.
 Thanks again, to everyone who submitted a question.
 If you do think of another question later on, feel free to give us a call or reach out to us on our website, and we’ll be happy to get that answered for you.
 But before we close today, I would like to remind everyone of our upcoming 20 Minute Marketing Webinars.

-Chelsea: Our next webinar coming up is Why Customer Lifetime Value is Vital to Your Pay-Per-Click Advertising Success.
-When it comes to Pay-Per-Click Advertising, also referred to as PPC, knowing your Customer Lifetime Value (CLV) is really vital to understanding if your campaigns are generating a return on your investment.
-This insight will then enable you to make important decisions on how to strengthen your advertising strategy as well as appropriately spend your advertising dollars.
+Chelsea: Our next webinar is, “Why Customer Lifetime Value is Vital to Your Pay-Per-Click Advertising Success.”
+When it comes to Pay-Per-Click Advertising, also referred to as PPC, knowing your Customer Lifetime Value or CLV is vital to understanding if your campaigns are generating a return on your investment.
+This insight will then enable you to make informed decisions on how to strengthen your advertising strategy and appropriately spend your advertising dollars.

-And then our webinar in May is about Recent Local Search Trends to Help Your Insurance Agency’s Business Listings.
-And since 97% of people learn more about a local company online than anywhere else, it’s imperative that your agency stays on top of local search trends to rank as high as possible in Google.
+And then our webinar in May is about, “Recent Local Search Trends to Help Your Insurance Agency’s Business Listings.”
+Since 97% of people learn more about a local company online than anywhere else, it’s imperative your agency stays on top of local search trends to rank as high as possible in Google.

 In this webinar, we’ll cover recent local search trends, offer tips to effectively manage your local business listings, and discuss how local listings play an integral role in your agency’s overall efforts to reach more people and improve your website’s SEO.